jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 ## Introduction
 Abstraction has proved to be one of the most influencial and ubiquitous themes in computer science.
-It is perhaps unsurprising that its most notable success has been its occurrence in programming languages, the most sucessful must provide various techniques such as higher-order functions, objects etc. for abstraction at the software level.
+It is perhaps that its most notable triump has been its significance in the design programming languages: the most sucessful must provide various techniques for abstraction at the software level. such as higher-order functions, objects etc.

 {Introduce DSL}